bryankai/pixel-art-maker/README.md

 To Do
 [x] Create a small palette of two colors (e.g. red and blue) below the canvas using more `div` tags.
+-Need to fix error that I can't change a cell color if already painted.
+  -Need to remove classes then add new one
+  -OR change the way I'm changing colors
-[] Add an event listener to these `div` tags so when clicked the brush color is saved.
+    -maybe individually styling each cell rather than adding classes -changing it in the HTML - style background-color = hexCode [x] Add an event listener to these `div` tags so when clicked the brush color is saved.
-[] Expand the dimensions of the pixel canvas.
+[x] Expand the dimensions of the pixel canvas.
-[] Expand the palette with more colors. (i.e. red, orange, yellow, green, blue, purple, brown, gray, black, white, etc.)
+[x] Expand the palette with more colors. (i.e. red, orange, yellow, green, blue, purple, brown, gray, black, white, etc.)
-[] Expand the palette with a brush color indicator.
+[x] Expand the palette with a brush color indicator.
 [] Improve the look and feel of the canvas and color palette.
 Be careful not to break your program's behavior!

 **TIP:** Check out [this handy tool](http://www.colors.commutercreative.com/grid/) to see a list of all the named colors in CSS.